androidx/androidx/docs/onboarding.md

 included version of pip.
 You can execute `Install Certificates.command` under `/Applications/Python 3.6/` to do so.

+NOTE On MacOS, if you receive a Repo or GPG error like `repo: error: "gpg" failed with exit status -6` with cause `md_enable: algorithm 10 not available` you may need to install a build of `gpg` that supports SHA512, such as the latest version available from [Homebrew](https://brew.sh/) using `brew install gpg`.

 ### Increase Git rename limit {#source-config}

 To ensure `git` can detect diffs and renames across significant changes (namely,